Samarth2898/Samarth2898/README.md

 Few things about me:

-- 🔭 I’m currently working as a backend developer, building map related APIs in Golang.
+- 🔭 backend developer.
-- 🌱 building scalable and distributed applications is what interests me currently.
+- 🌱 building scalable and distributed services/applications is what interests me.
 - 👯 Looking to collaborate on any cool open source projects mostly in Golang and python.
 - :hearts: Music, finance and sports.
 - :climbing: Love exploring places.